 Origin and History

-Cheddar cheese originated in the village of Cheddar in Somerset, England, during the 12th century.
-Today, it is one of the most widely consumed cheeses in the world, with production extending far beyond its English roots.
+Cheddar cheese originated in Somerset, England, during the 12th century.
+Today, it is one of the most widely consumed cheeses globally, with production extending far beyond its English roots.

 Characteristics

-• Flavor: Ranges from mild to sharp, depending on aging.
+- Flavor: The flavor can vary from mild to sharp, depending on the aging process.

 Culinary Uses